-Re-establishing the ‘basics’ using the National Curriculum, English Programmes of study will be paramount for reading and writing.
-Oracy and reading will be prioritised in the first weeks to ensure that children hear stories, ask questions, use role play and have shared enjoyment of books.
-In the first week all children will have the opportunity to read with the class teacher.
+Re-establishing the ‘basics’ using the National Curriculum, English Programmes of study was paramount for reading and writing.
+Oracy and reading was prioritised in the first weeks to ensure that children heard stories, asked questions, used role play and shared enjoyment of books.
+In the first week all children had the opportunity to read with the class teacher.

-Short discussions will take place with each child about their reading habits over the summer, favourite authors and book preferences.
-Initially children will be asked to read a text from their spring time book level and observations based on fluency and comprehension will be made.
-During the month of September, the children’s reading level will then be benchmarked so that appropriate texts can be selected for home books and their guided reading sessions.
-In EYFS and KS1 this will also provide an opportunity to assess phonics understanding (grapheme- phoneme correspondence) and reading of tricky words.
-Books will only go home once pupils are benchmarked, possibly weeks 3/4.
-Reading books being sent home as well as guided reading books used in class will be quarantined for 3 days on return before use by any other child or group.
-Teachers will take a selection of books into class for children to choose from as home readers.
-Children will not access the library or book collections themselves.
+Short discussions took place with each child about their reading habits over the summer, favourite authors and book preferences.
+Initially children were asked to read a text from their spring time book level and observations based on fluency and comprehension was made.
+During the month of September, the children’s reading level was benchmarked so that appropriate texts could be selected for home books and their guided reading sessions.
+In EYFS and KS1 this also provided an opportunity to assess phonics understanding (grapheme- phoneme correspondence) and reading of tricky words.
+Once benchmarked, reading books started being sent home and children were able to choose a book for pleasure from a selection from the library.

-During the initial weeks teachers will use high quality texts that support the recovery curriculum.
-These texts instigate talk about hope, friendship and feelings.
-This is a slight change to our original long term English curriculum to reflect the unique situation we will be returning to in September.
-On return to school all classes will use the text ‘While we can’t hug’ by Eoin Mclaughlin, to encourage discussion about social distancing and alternative ways to show others that we love and care for them.
+During the initial weeks teachers used high quality texts to support the recovery curriculum.
+These texts instigated talk about hope, friendship and feelings and was a slight change to our original long term English curriculum to reflect the unique situation that we returned to in September.
+On return to school all classes used the text ‘While we can’t hug’ by Eoin Mclaughlin, to encourage discussion about social distancing and alternative ways to show others that we love and care for them.

-These writing experiences will encourage the freedom of writing again whilst also allow teachers to assess the ‘fundamentals’ of children’s writing, including:
+Throughout the year, writing experiences were planned to encourage the freedom of writing again whilst also allowing teachers to assess the ‘fundamentals’ of children’s writing, including:

 · letter formation/handwriting